New Jersey LandscapingPublished: 17/12/2020 | Updated: 29/03/2023

 Make Yourself A Cheat Sheet

 At the height of a plant’s production, some fruits and vegetables may need to be harvested daily.
 Additionally, harvesting ripe fruit right away avoids rot and pesky pests.
-Some of your plants may need more watering than others, and some may require re-planting every year.
+Some plants may need more watering than others, and some may require yearly re-planting.
 Whether you make yourself a little cheat sheet or a calendar that shows the aforementioned details, be sure you know what needs what— and when.

 Don’t Be Afraid To Call In the Experts